Skip to content

 2021-05-01

-Here’s a curated list of the best drinking game apps you can download for your next social gathering for when you’re not able to run the fun yourself.
+Here’s a curated list of the best drinking game apps you can download for your next social when you’re not able to run the fun yourself.

-Having these digital babysitters in your back pocket ensures maximum delegation.
-You can put the entire burden of entertainment and basic human interaction onto the app and feel absolutely no pressure.
-It’s the modern way to party: emotionally distant and driven by a screen.
+Having these in your back pocket lets you put the entire burden of entertainment onto the app and feel no pressure.

 Quote of the day: